afandiyusuf/aws_simple_translation/README.md

 # simple_aws_translate

-A Simple implementation of the AWS Translate plugin
+A Simple implementation of the AWS Translate plugin.

-DISCLAIMER: This is not the AWS officialy released plugin!
+DISCLAIMER: This is not the AWS officialy released plugin.

 ## Getting Started
-This plugin only supports the Android platform for now.
+For now, This plugin only supports the Android platform.
-Ios support will come later.
+I plan to add Ios support later.

 To use this plugin, call init with the access key and secret key that you get from AWS translation.
 You only need to call the init function once.